 In August 2018, the Academy issued Series 2018 A-D revenue bonds ("2018 Bonds") through the California Infrastructure and Economic Development Bank in the amount of \$281,450,000.
-The bond proceeds were used to refund all previously issued bonds in full which were issued to fund construction and improvements of the facilities in Golden Gate Park ("2008 Bonds").
+The bond proceeds were used to repay all previously issued bonds in full which were issued to fund construction and improvements of the facilities in Golden Gate Park ("2008 Bonds").
 The 2018 Bonds will mature on August 1, 2047.
 However, they are subject to mandatory redemption beginning in 2021.

 Each Series of the 2018 Bonds was issued in an Index Mode with an Initial Index Mode Rate Period scheduled to end July 31, 2021.
-For all Series, average monthly interest rates ranged from 1.83% to 2.34% during the fiscal year ended June 30, 2019.
-For the 2008 Bonds, average monthly interest rates ranged from 1.63% to 2.14% during the fiscal year ended June 30, 2018.
+For all Series, average monthly interest rates ranged from 0.51% to 2.02% and 1.83% to 2.34% during the fiscal years ended June 30, 2020 and 2019, respectively.

-During the fiscal years ended June 30, 2019 and 2018, the Academy incurred bond interest costs and remarketing fees of \$5,940,809 and \$5,097,430, respectively.
+During the fiscal years ended June 30, 2020 and 2019, the Academy incurred bond interest costs and remarketing fees of \$4,314,148 and \$5,940,809, respectively.
 Interest and remarketing costs are included in the functional expense allocation within interest and debt-related fees in the consolidated statements of activities.

-The Academy amortizes debt issuance costs related to the 2018 bonds over a 30 year life.
+The Academy amortizes debt issuance costs related to the 2018 Bonds over a 30 year life.
 These debt issuance costs are presented as a direct deduction from the carrying value of the debt liability.
-Unamortized debt issuance costs were \$2,182,068 and \$2,242,107 as of June 30, 2019 and 2018 for the 2018 and 2008 Bonds, respectively.
-The Academy recognized amortization expense of \$80,039 and \$105,774 for the fiscal years ended June 30, 2019 and 2018, respectively.
-As of June 30, 2019 and 2018, there were no principal payments due within the next five years.
+Unamortized debt issuance costs were \$2,024,001 and \$2,182,068 as of June 30, 2020 and 2019, respectively.
+The Academy recognized amortization expense of \$158,067 and \$80,039 for the fiscal years ended June 30, 2020 and 2019, respectively.
+As of June 30, 2020 and 2019, there were no principal payments due within the next five years.

 Tax-exempt bonds issued on or after September 1, 1986 are subject to the arbitrage rebate requirements imposed by Section 148(f) (2) of the Internal Revenue Code (the "IRC").
 The arbitrage rebate requirements require that any profit or arbitrage be rebated to the U.S. Government.
 The rebate amount due to the U.S. Government is equal to the excess of the amount earned on all non-purpose investments as defined in the IRC purchased with gross proceeds of the bonds over the amount which would have been earned if such non-purpose investments were invested at a rate equal to the yield on the bonds.
 The rebate is calculated over a five-year period.
-As of June 30, 2019, the Academy is in compliance with this requirement.
+As of June 30, 2020, the Academy is in compliance with this requirement.

-The 2018 Bond agreements contain certain affirmative covenants, including a covenant for the Academy to provide audited financial statements no later than 150 days after the end of each fiscal year.
-At June 30, 2019 and 2018, the Academy was in compliance with all such covenants.
+The 2018 Bond agreements contain certain affirmative covenants, including a covenant for the Academy to provide audited consolidated financial statements no later than 150 days after the end of each fiscal year.